ericholgate/vulgartwitter/README.md

 @InProceedings{cachola2018vulgar,
-  author    = {Cachola, Isabel  and  Holgate, Eric  and  Preo\c{t}iuc-Pietro, Daniel  and  Li, Junyi Jessy}, title     = {Expressively vulgar: The socio-dynamics of vulgarity and its effects on sentiment analysis in social media}, booktitle = {Proceedings of COLING 2018, the 27th International Conference on Computational Linguistics: Technical Papers}, year      = {2018}, pages     = {to appear},
+  author    = {Cachola, Isabel  and  Holgate, Eric  and  Preo\c{t}iuc-Pietro, Daniel  and  Li, Junyi Jessy}, title     = {Expressively vulgar: The socio-dynamics of vulgarity and its effects on sentiment analysis in social media}, booktitle = {Proceedings of the 27th International Conference on Computational Linguistics}, year      = {2018}, pages     = {2927--2938},
 }
 ```